PHB33/.github/profile/README.md

 If you feel as though you want to commit suicide right now, call 911.

 In Atlanta, we recommend Piedmont Hospital ER on Peachtree Road.
 Northside Hospital on Johnson Ferry Rd is an alternative, however I know there are a lot of "company" people working around their ER & BHU.

+# Accomodations Warning for Military
+If you are staying at Motel 6 Decatur (2572 Candler Road) or Legacy at Riverdale (behind Chick-fil-A Dawrf House on Riverdale) under no circumstances should you sleep alone!
+Partner up and sleep in four hour shifts, both of these "facilities" are used to kill people and make them disappear without a trace.

 # Discussions
 You may join in the discussions here.
 This will require a Github login, they are free.